How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Empirical Results

-The intra-ML pair Cerebro + MalPac\_SVM succeeds because their detection mechanisms are genuinely different: Cerebro uses BERT embeddings while MalPac\_SVM uses 24 binary AST features, so the packages each tool misses are largely different.
-SAP\_DT + SAP\_RF, despite coming from different classifiers, extract the same 140 features and miss almost identical packages, providing virtually no benefit from combination.
-This explains a counterintuitive result: GuardDog, the strongest individual tool, is on average hurt by union combination at $-$0.05 F1 because most partners introduce more false positives than additional true positives, while SocketAI, the weakest tool, benefits most at $+$0.08 F1.
+Two opposing forces govern combination effectiveness, detection complementarity and false-positive introduction.
+We quantify complementarity with McNemar's $\chi^2$.
+GuardDog and SocketAI reach $\chi^2 = 1{,}920$, while SAP\_DT and SAP\_RF reach only 39, because both extract identical features and disagree on almost nothing.
+High $\chi^2$ is necessary but not sufficient.
+GuardDog and Packj\_static reach $\chi^2 = 4{,}020$ yet fail in union, because Packj\_static adds only 665 true positives while introducing 6,015 false positives, collapsing combined precision from 97\% to 50\%.
+What separates a useful partner from a useless one is therefore the detection mechanism, not the paradigm label.
+The intra-ML pair Cerebro + MalPac\_SVM succeeds because Cerebro reads BERT embeddings while MalPac\_SVM reads 24 binary AST features, so the packages each tool misses are largely different.
+SAP\_DT + SAP\_RF pairs two different classifiers over the same 140 features, misses almost identical packages, and gains nothing from combination.
+The same accounting explains a counterintuitive result.
+IntelGuard and GuardDog, the two strongest individual tools, are on average hurt by union at $-$0.05 and $-$0.04 F1, because most partners introduce more false positives than additional true positives, while SocketAI benefits most at $+$0.08 F1.